sst/sst/www/docs/frontends/index.md

 There are a couple of things happening behind the scenes here:

-1. The `sst start` command generates a file with the values specified by `StaticSite`, `ReactStaticSite`, `ViteStaticSite`, or `NextjsSite` construct's `environment` prop.
+1. The `sst dev` command generates a file with the values specified by `StaticSite`, `ReactStaticSite`, `ViteStaticSite`, or `NextjsSite` construct's `environment` prop.
-2. The `sst-env` CLI will traverse up the directories to look for the root of your SST app.
+2. The `sst env` CLI will traverse up the directories to look for the root of your SST app.
 If the static site or Next.js app is located outside the SST app folder, pass in [`--path`](#--path) to specify the relative path of the SST app.
 3. It'll then find the file that's generated in step 1.
 4. It'll load these as environment variables before running the start command.